 When we first told our friends and family we were moving to Mazatlán, Sinaloa for the winter, some of them thought we were crazy.
 Mexico hasn't had the best rep in 2019 as cartel violence has been widespread resulting in high murder rates.
 Mix in the word “Sinaloa” which is well known for having the most powerful cartel in the world, vacationers might not think about making Mazatlán their first choice for a holiday destination.
 The most important thing to remember is that cartel violence is rarely ever targeted at tourists.

-After moving here, below is our personal experience and the top 5 things you should know before visiting Mazatl
+After moving here, below is our personal experience and the top 5 things you should know before visiting Mazatlán.

 Is Mazatlán Safe to Visit?

-Mazatlán is SAFE for tourists to visit for a vacation or holiday.
+Mazatlán is SAFE for tourists to visit for a vacation, holiday, or cruise ship stop.
 Stick to tourist areas such as the Golden Zone, Old Town and Malecon where Tourist Police have a constant presence.